-Step 4: Direct the slave to use the master.
+Step 4: Direct the replica to use the source.

-Tell the slave to use the master as the replication data
+Tell the replica to use the replication source server as the

-source, and to use GTID-based auto-positioning rather than
+data source, and to use GTID-based auto-positioning rather

 mysql> CHANGE MASTER TO > MASTER_HOST = host, > MASTER_PORT = port, > MASTER_USER = user, > MASTER_PASSWORD = password, > MASTER_AUTO_POSITION = 1;

 MASTER_LOG_FILE option nor the

 MASTER_LOG_POS option may be used with

 MASTER TO statement to fail with an error.

 Step 5: Take a new backup.
 Existing backups that were made before you enabled GTIDs can no longer be used on these servers now that you have enabled GTIDs.
 Take a new backup at this point, so that you are not left without a usable backup.